davidsbatista/davidsbatista.net/_posts/2023-01-19-SPARQL_WikiData.md

 preview_pic: /assets/images/2023-01-19-SPARQL_WikiData.png
 ---

 A collection of several SPARQL queries to WikiData.
 Those are queries over different domains or topics that I've used for different goals.
-I've just decided to make them here public, so that I can quickly refer and reused them for new queries.
+I've just decided to make them here public so that I can quickly refer to and reused them in other queries.

 <br>